 The entity may want to amend the return to request an additional deduction or payment.
 Such changes may result in a refund.
 The entity has four years from the date of the payment to request a refund.
 The entity must include supporting documentation to substantiate the changes reported on the amended return.
 Some common required documentation includes:

-- Federal return, including applicable schedules and attachments; - IT K-1.
+- Federal return, including applicable schedules and attachments; - IT K-1 (to verify a change in income).

 Reporting Additional Tax Due